Windows 10 Troubleshooting

 For Windows 10 version 1803 and higher this option was removed by Microsoft unfortunately.

 The Restart Options was removed starting in version 1803 of Windows 10, and replaced with Change Active Hours setting.
 Perhaps Microsoft found and fixed the auto reboot without warning. note the last sentence. “…we won’t restart without checking if your’re using it“.
-Hopefully that is the case we will let you know by updating this page if this problem is corrected in version 1803 and higher.

 Windows 10 Reboot Loop